One of Dubai's oldest community spaces gets makeover

 One of Dubai’s oldest community spaces has got a makeover.
 The Hor Al Anz community playground has been a central gathering place for people of all ages and nationalities in the area for several years.
 Now, Dubai Municipality (DM) had partnered with a local company to revamp the ground for residents.

-A basketball court and football pitch were beautified and transformed by the civic body along with delivery company Deliveroo in order to enhance the experience of all players in the area.
+A basketball court and cricket pitch were beautified and transformed by the civic body along with delivery company Deliveroo in order to enhance the experience of all players in the area.

 Painted with bright colours, both the pitch and the basketball court also bore the trademark Deliveroo mascot.
 On the court there were words like dribble, shoot and slam dunk painted on it while the pitch had the word strike on it.